realadammatthew/humbleberger/src/copy/yeshua-and-the-shema.md

-# The Shema: From The Christian Perspective
+# The Shema: From The Jewish-Christian Perspective

 **Understanding Its Meaning in Light of Jewish-Christian Doctrine**